19-20

 Here are the steps of the marriage preparation process listed in order:

-►#1 Initial meeting with Priest The very first step in the marriage preparation process is to contact and meet with your local parish priest.
+►Step #1 Initial meeting with Priest The very first step in the marriage preparation process is to contact and meet with your local parish priest.
 He will be anxious to talk with you about the beauty of marriage in the Catholic Church and will also go over the various required marriage preparation components listed below.
 He should be able to answer any questions you may have.
 To give you plenty of time to adequately accomplish the various marriage preparation components, we recommend that you begin this process at least 9-12 months in advance of your desired wedding date.

-Witness to Love is a virtues-based, instructional model of marriage preparation that is unique in that the engaged couple chooses their own mentor couple and together they follow a 6-lesson course to help guide them through the reality of Christian married life.
-Your priest should be able to assist you in getting started in this fun marriage preparation component.
+►Step #3 Witness to Love After completing the FOCCUS inventory, the next component of the marriage preparation process is to participate in the Witness to Love mentoring program.
+Witness to Love is a marriage preparation program that is unique in that the engaged couple chooses their own mentor couple and together they work through 6 fun and stimulating sessions to help guide them through the reality of Christian married life.
+Your priest should be able to assist you in getting started in this effective marriage preparation component.
 Witness to Love is available in English or Spanish.
 For specific details, go to: www.witnesstolove.org

 or...

-►#6 Natural Family Planning The Natural Family Planning (NFP) component of the marriage preparation process consists of watching, at your convenience, two NFP introductory videos followed by a Zoom meeting with an NFP-practicing couple.
+►Step #6 Natural Family Planning The Natural Family Planning (NFP) component of the marriage preparation process consists of watching, at your convenience, two NFP introductory videos followed by a Zoom meeting with an NFP-practicing couple.
 NFP is the general title for the scientific, natural, and moral methods of family planning that can help married couples either achieve or postpone a pregnancy.
 NFP methods are based on the observation of the naturally occurring signs and symptoms of the fertile and infertile phases of a woman's monthly cycle.
 Since the methods of NFP respect the love-giving (unitive) and life-giving (procreative) nature of the conjugal act, they support God's design for married love and are an important aspect of the Catholic Church's teaching on marital intimacy.

 PLEASE NOTE: To complete this NFP component of the marriage preparation process, please contact the Marriage & Family Life Office at: familylife@srdiocese.org or call (707) 566-3305 for details and links to the videos.
 A certificate will be issued to you after completion of this NFP component.

-► #7 Final Meeting with Priest This last step occurs when all the components of the marriage preparation process have been completed.
+► And finally, Step #7 Final Meeting with Priest This last step occurs when all the components of the marriage preparation process have been completed.
 It is now time to meet again with your priest to have another conversation and to review your experience in preparing for your marriage.
 If all is in order, this conversation will lead to focusing on the Sacramental and Liturgical aspects of your wedding ceremony.
 Congratulations on completing the marriage preparation process!
 And blessings to you for your wedding and in your marriage.

 Additional resources in Marriage Preparation: